 Here are some of our predictions:

-The automotive aftermarket remains strong and steady and has grown 4% since last year, so we expect strong products and strong interest and the show, with plenty of buying.
+The automotive shop equipment aftermarket remains strong and steady and has grown 4% since last year, so we expect strong products and strong interest and the show, with plenty of buying.

 Unsurprisingly, 45% of consumers look for parts info on search engines like Google and Bing, and review websites.
 But word of mouth also dominates, with 41% of consumers asking their friends and families for recommendations.
 We think that SEMA 2018 will see more companies offer solutions for shop marketing but remember that search engine and good old-fashioned recommendations still reign supreme.